(Macao Special Administrative Region of the People's Republic of China)

 The protection of intellectual property is an important part of Macao SAR government’s strategy to attract overseas investors by providing a secure economic environment.
 Although in previous years Chinese investment had been considerable in a wide variety of sectors, since the handover more and more investment has been coming in from further afield.

-On the other hand, it has been apparent in the last few years that most of Macao’s manufacturing industry has moved across the border.
-While the IT sector has blossomed to further promote the economic development in Macao, it is important nowadays that the transfer of technology is treated favorably.
-Although industrial property rights are not generally considered the most important factor for potential investors, it is obvious that overseas owners of technological knowledge will be far more likely to engage in the transfer of technology if there is an appropriate system in place that protects their exclusive rights of ownership to the technology.
+On the other hand, it has been apparent in the last few years that most of Macao's manufacturing industry has moved across the border.
+While the IT sector has blossomed to further promote the economic development in Macao, nowadays it is important that the transfer of technology is handled favorably.
+Although, industrial property rights are not generally considered the most important factor for potential investors, it is obvious that overseas owners of technological knowledge will be far more likely to engage in the transfer of technology if there is an appropriate system in place that protects their exclusive rights of ownership to the technology.

 Current Legal Instruments: